TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/Overview/Index.rst

 * `TYPO3\CMS\Core\Database\Query\Restriction\...`: Set of classes that add expressions like "deleted=0" to a query based on `TCA` settings of a table.
-This automatically adds TYPO3 specific restrictions like starttime and endtime, as well as deleted flags.
+This automatically adds TYPO3 specific restrictions like starttime and endtime, as well as deleted and hidden flags.
   Further restrictions for language overlays and workspaces are available.

 * `Doctrine\DBAL\Driver\Statement`: Result object retrieved if a select query has been executed.
 Single rows are returned as array by calling `->fetch()` until the method